StackExchange/stack-blog/README.md

 id: [username, must be same as file name]
 name: [your full name]
 job: [job title]
 avatar: [url to an image to be used with all your posts.
-Most people use their twitter pic url]
+Most people use their Gravatar pic url]
 twitter: [your twitter handle, without the @]
 website: [url to your personal site, optional.
 You can remove this entire line if you don't have one.]
 ---